chimerror/math-notes/StatisticalLearning.md

 As a computational process, all variables are represented as numbers, either integers or real numbers.
 However, variables are not just **quantitative**, where the number itself represents the variable.
-They can also be **qualitative**, representing a non-numeric value.
-Examples of qualitative variables include: which neighborhood of a city the observation is from, sex, and race.
-Any such variable that represents one out of a non-ranked set.
+They can also be **qualitative** (also called **categorical**), representing a non-numeric value.
+Examples of qualitative variables
+include: which neighborhood of a city the observation is from, sex, and race.
+That is, any such variable that represents one out of a non-ranked set of **classes**.

 Representing Data as an Matrix
 ------------------------------